staymarta/mock/docs/README.md

 available plugins for the editor [Atom](https://atom.io), such as, [atom-write-good-linter](<linter-plugin-here).

-Otherwise run, in a command line:
+Otherwise run in an interactive shell:

 ```bash